 Fast means millions of TPS [transactions per second].
 No one is there yet.

-So what matters the most is having a concrete roadmap to scale to millions of TPS, and executing well on it.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+So what matters the most is having a concrete roadmap to scale to millions of TPS, and executing well on it.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action